framps/raspiBackupDoc/en/src/restore-intro.md

 A typical application is to copy an SD card to an SSD or NVMe and then operate the system with the SSD/NVMe and no longer with an SD card.

+For a complete list of all restore options see [here](restore-options.md).

 ------------------

 Further topics on this page: